-Type of Ensemble: Wind Symphony is a symphonic wind ensemble for students at the advanced/intermediate-advanced level of music-making.
+Type of Ensemble: Wind Symphony is a symphonic wind ensemble for students at the advanced level of music-making.
 A limited number of intermediate level players may also be accepted pending availability and the young musician’s anticipated trajectory.
 The ensemble includes Flute/Piccolo, Oboe/English Horn, Clarinets, Bass Clarinet, Bassoon, Saxophones (alto, tenor, baritone), Horns, Trumpets, Trombones, Euphonium, Tuba, and Percussion.